 The Identity and Access Management Office (IAMO) offers a web single sign on service, using the Central Authentication Service (CAS).
 IAMO is running CAS version 3.5.3 as of 8/2/2015.
 Implementing CAS 4.x is currently targeted for early 2016.

-Please also see here for an overview of all of the IAMO web authentication offerings.
+Please also see the IAMO homepage for an overview of all of the IAMO web authentication offerings.

 Authorization and CAS Server Versions

 The Purdue CAS server deployment passes back the Career Account login of the authenticated user to the CAS client.
-However, it is good practice to use puid instead of login as a key in application databases.
-To support an application obtaining the puid, name and I2A2 characteristics for the authenticated login, the IAMO provides several options to map a login to puid/name/characteristics, in order of preference:
+However, it is good practice to use the PUID instead of login as a key in application databases.
+To support an application obtaining the PUID, name and I2A2 characteristics for the authenticated login, the IAMO provides several options to map a login to puid/name/characteristics, in order of preference:

 Requesting CAS Access

 To obtain access to the Purdue IAMO CAS Server, you will first need to fill out a Service Level Agreement (SLA) between your group and the IAMO.
-Please fill out section VII Client Definitions: section A, VIII Signatures: section A and IX Appendix A: sections A, B, C D and E. Once you have this filled out, forward the hard copy to: IAMO Director / ITAP / ROSS.
+Please complete the online Docusign form.
+Once completed, it will be routed for approvals.
 Please allow 3-5 business days for processing.

 Lots of information can be found on the CAS Client Home Page.
 You can easily CASify any WAR in Tomcat, see the Java client page for details.
 CASifying Apache applications has been done with mod_auth_cas, although some have used mod_perl with the Perl client or phpCAS to avoid dealing with compiling mod_auth_cas.